 One year for my birthday while still in college, my family drove up to visit me.
-Since we planned on a small celebration with just the four of us, I decided to bake my own birthday treat, and I bought a couple of small 6”-round cake pans at the store.
+Since we planned on a small celebration with just the four of us, I decided to bake my own birthday dessert, and I bought a couple of small 6”-round cake pans at the store.

 After mixing it together and dying it a light peach color to match the filling, I rolled out my homemade fondant into a large circle.
 But when I started to drape it over my little layer cake…

 It cracked.
 A lot.
 The original recipe creator suggested to rub a little shortening on your fingers before smoothing out the cracks, and by the time I finished disguising those imperfections, I was so glad I had only made a 6”-round two-layer cake… Rather than an 8”-round four layer cake like some of the fancy bakeries in town offered.
-That would’ve taken more than double the work!
+That would’ve taken more than triple the work!

 As the amazing people that they are, my parents and brother still admired and praised my little birthday cake, and they proclaimed they enjoyed every bite!